Crown Lands

-Crown Lands acknowledges the incredible contributions of volunteers, community boards and local councils in managing Crown reserves.
+Crown Lands acknowledges the outstanding contributions of volunteer community boards and local councils in managing over 7,000 Crown reserves across NSW.

 Crown Lands Service Recognition Awards

-There are around 2,500 volunteer community members on Statutory Land Manager boards involved in Crown reserve management across NSW.
+Currently there are around 2,500 volunteer community members on 540 Statutory Land Manager boards involved in Crown reserve management across NSW.

 Crown Lands Service Recognition Awards acknowledges individuals who have provided decades of service in the management of Crown land for their local community.
 Awards are delivered at 10–year intervals, for as long as the member continues as a land manager.

-In 2024, around 900 individuals were acknowledged for their long-term service volunteering on a Crown land management board.
-Over 170 individuals were acknowledged for over 30 years as a member of a land manager board and around 20 individuals acknowledged for over 40 years on a land manager board.
+In 2024, over 900 individuals were acknowledged for their long–term service volunteering on a Crown land management board.
+Over 170 individuals were acknowledged for over 30 years of service and around 20 individuals acknowledged for over 40 years on a land manager board.

 NSW and ACT Community Achievement Awards